Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 TypeScript still let me make this mistake.

-Never trust an Object has these utility methods.
+You can't trust an Object has these utility methods.

 Use the `in` keyword to see if an object has a property.

-But at least our describeCat function can only take Cats, you couldn't say pass in a Dog...
+But at least we know describeCat function can only take Cats, we can see that it rejects dogs...

 Oh for fu